syeandel/Einstein_IFE/README.md

 delta_plus/
 ```

 The `data.lmp` file is a symlink to the `data.lmp` file in the parent directory.
 The same `data.lmp` **MUST** be used for **ALL** Thermodynamic Integration calculations to maintain consistency.
 The `input.lmp` file is a symlink to the `input_run.lmp` file in the parent directory.
 The `potential.lmp` is set up for the NaCl system and the variable `ein_lambda` has been set according to the directory name.
-The variable `pot_lambda` is kept at 1.0 for this stage.
+The variable `pot_lambda` is kept at 1.0 throughout this stage.

 LAMMPS is run in each `lambda_*/` directory.

-The output of the simulation gives the average potential energy and a compressed trajectory file called `prod_traj.lmp.gz`.
+The outputs of the simulations give the average potential energy and a compressed trajectory file called `prod_traj.lmp.gz`.

 Inside the `lambda_*/delta_*` directories are several files: